|

 Mink Snow markings at maturity are generally

 darker than the Lynx Snow.
-We occasionally have

 |